BojanKV/ha-noaa-space-weather/feeder/README.md

-This is an MQTT sensor to send NOAA space weather data to Home Assistant.
-Fetching the data requires a login to NASA's EarthData which is done through Selenium and the Chrome browser.
+This is an external service that generates GloTEC data and feeds it to Home Assistant.
+Originally, fetching the data required a login to NASA's EarthData server which was only possible through Selenium and the Chrome browser.
+NASA has transitioned away from VTEC to GloTEC and the data is now an easy to use JSON API.
+This feeder service should be moved to a custom component but it works well enough for me like this.

+The feeder service downloads the GloTEC data hourly and plots it on a map.

 ![](dashboard/dashboard.png)